patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ## Introduction to Securing a Web API with JWT

 Before we can begin learning about how to secure a Web API, we will need to create a simple Node.js server to handle our API requests.
-To speed this along, we have included a simple Web API in the Code Examples for this week (See the "simple-api" folder from the [Week 11 example code](https://github.com/sictweb/WEB422/tree/master/Code%20Examples/week11)).
+To speed this along, we have included a simple Web API in the Code Examples for this week (See the "simple-API" folder from the [Week 11 example code](https://github.com/sictweb/WEB422/tree/master/Code%20Examples/week11)).
 Currently, the primary function of this Web API is to return a hard-coded, static list of vehicles from its data-service.js module, using the route "/api/vehicles".

-Once you have grabbed the "simple-api" folder from gitHub, open it in Visual Studio and execute the command:
+Once you have grabbed the "simple-API" folder from gitHub, open it in Visual Studio and execute the command:

 ```
 npm install